Infinidat/infi.clickhouse_orm/docs/field_types.md

 DateTimeField and Time Zones
 ----------------------------

+`DateTimeField` and `DateTime64Field` can accept a `timezone` parameter (either the timezone name or a `pytz` timezone instance).
+This timezone will be used as the column timezone in ClickHouse.
+If not provided, the fields will use the timezone defined in the database configuration.

-A `DateTimeField` can be assigned values from one of the following types:
+A `DateTimeField` and `DateTime64Field` can be assigned values from one of the following types:

 -   datetime
 -   date
 -   integer - number of seconds since the Unix epoch
+-   float (DateTime64Field only) - number of seconds and microseconds since the Unix epoch
 -   string in `YYYY-MM-DD HH:MM:SS` format or [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)-compatible format

 The assigned value always gets converted to a timezone-aware `datetime` in UTC.
-If the assigned value is a timezone-aware `datetime` in another timezone, it will be converted to UTC.
-Otherwise, the assigned value is assumed to already be in UTC.
+The only exception is when the assigned value is a timezone-aware `datetime`, in which case it will not be changed.

-DateTime values that are read from the database are also converted to UTC.
-ClickHouse formats them according to the timezone of the server, and the ORM makes the necessary conversions.
-This requires a ClickHouse version which is new enough to support the `timezone()` function, otherwise it is assumed to be using UTC.
-In any case, we recommend settings the server timezone to UTC in order to prevent confusion.
+DateTime values that are read from the database are kept in the database-defined timezone - either the one defined for the field, or the global timezone defined in the database configuration.

+It is strongly recommended to set the server timezone to UTC and to store all datetime values in that timezone, in order to prevent confusion and subtle bugs.
+Conversion to a different timezone should only be performed when the value needs to be displayed.

 Working with enum fields
 ------------------------